Siege of Kaunas (1915): Battle

-The bombardment from siege weapons affected the defenses of Kovno.
+The bombardment from siege weapons affected the defenses of Kaunas.
 In the First Department of the fortress, losses reached 75% of the composition (164 officers and 11,968 soldiers), batteries of heavy guns were broken, and anti-assault guns were suppressed.
-The problem of the defenders was the lack of ammunition: they were armed with Japanese rifles, for which there were no cartridges in Kovno.
-Grigoriev appealed in vain to the command of the 10th Army, and even on July 31 he decided to send a complaint to the front headquarters: “...
-Large losses and fatigue of people force people to ask for help, requests for which the 10th Army is silent or is limited by General Popov to incomprehensible polemics ...
-To replace the melted units, I need 12 whole battalions, at least for the time of putting the garrison units in order.
-However, the front headquarters forwarded the complaint to the headquarters of the 10th Army.
+The problem of the defenders was the lack of ammunition: they were armed with Japanese rifles, for which there were no cartridges in Kaunas.
+Grigoriev appealed in vain to the command of the 10th Army, and even on July 31 he decided to send a complaint to the front headquarters: Large losses and fatigue of people force people to ask for help, requests for which the 10th Army is silent or is limited by General Popov to incomprehensible polemics ...
+To replace the melted units, I need 12 whole battalions, at least for the time of putting the garrison units in order.However, the front headquarters forwarded the complaint to the headquarters of the 10th Army.

 By the night of August 17, the garrison of the 1st division completely left the Neman, parts of the Second Defense Department left the fortifications under the threat of encirclement.
 The commandant of the fortress V. Grigoriev was ordered to "take out everything that is possible, lingering on the remaining forts."
-At about one in the morning, the headquarters of the 10th Army, unable to contact Grigoriev, transferred command of the garrison to the head of the 124th Infantry Division, Infantry General N. Lopushansky, who defended the 4th department of the fortress.
+At around 01:00, the headquarters of the 10th Army, unable to contact Grigoriev, transferred command of the garrison to the head of the 124th Infantry Division, Infantry General N. Lopushansky, who defended the 4th department of the fortress.
 It turned out that fort V was still being defended, and fort IV was not occupied by anyone.
-Bridges across the Neman River were blown up.
+Bridges across the Neman were blown up.